santosh79/remixdb/README.md

 RemixDB is a distributed NoSQL database, that implements the [Redis](http://redis.io) protocol, built on the legendary Erlang VM.
 It aims for matching all of the performance of Redis while leveraging all of the good Systems Tooling of the BEAM VM - High Availability and High Throughput.

 ## How fast is this?
 It's Fast!
 Pretty close to **matching redis** in terms of performance.

-Running on my Early 2021 M1 Macbook Air with 16G of memory, here is my `redis-benchmark`:
+Here are some results of running the `experimental` branch on a early 2021 M1 Macbook Air:

 ```
 redis-benchmark -t get -n 100000 -r 100000000